-Palmer opened a Mechanic’s Institute for the education of the men of Jarrow in 1864,
+Charles Palmer opened a Mechanic’s Institute for the education of the men of Jarrow in 1864.

-The firm was registered in 1865 as Palmers Shipbuilding and Iron Company Ltd.
+The business was registered as Palmers Shipbuilding and Iron Company Ltd in 1865.

-In 1883 Palmer broke the record for the largest shipping tonnage (61,113) produced in a single year.
+Palmers broke the record for the largest shipping tonnage (61,113) produced in a single year in 1883.
 Palmer was largely producing cargo-carrying steamships for the coal and iron industries of the North of England.

 The works began to make a loss, and Palmer, facing bankruptcy, resigned as head of the company in 1893.

-In 1899 Palmer was the sixth largest shipbuilder in Britain, as measured by tonnage.
-By 1900 just under 10,000 men were employed by the company.
+Palmers was the sixth largest shipbuilder in Britain, as measured by tonnage, in 1899.
+Just under 10,000 men were employed by the company by 1900.
 Between 1852 and 1900, nearly 1.25 million tons of shipping were produced, more than any other company.

 The company employed 7,500 people in 1908, and was amongst the top thirty largest British manufacturing employers.
 In 1910 the Jarrow works covered nearly three quarters of a mile along the River Tyne, and about 100 acres.
 The works included a steel-producing plant and five blast furnaces.

-In 1910 Lord Furness, a local industrialist, became chairman of the company.
+Lord Furness, a local industrialist, became chairman of the company from 1910.
 Furness planned to extend and consolidate the firm.
 Under his impetus, in 1911 the firm acquired Robert Stephenson & Sons, with a shipyard at Hebburn.
 The Hebburn site included the largest dry dock on the East coast; the only one capable of accommodating the new dreadnought battleships.
 Hebburn would take on merchant work, and Jarrow would be largely dedicated to naval contracts.

 Following a reluctance of shareholders to contribute further capital to the company, as well as his ailing health, Furness resigned in 1912.
 The national coal strike of 1912 cost the firm £30,000.

-In 1934 Thomas W Ward Ltd of Sheffield, a dismantling firm, acquired the Jarrow blast furnaces and steel works.
+Thomas W Ward Ltd of Sheffield, a dismantling firm, acquired the Jarrow blast furnaces and steel works in 1934.
 The company acquired the yard in 1935.

 Vickers Armstrong Ltd acquired the Hebburn site in 1935, which continued to be operated under its old management.